AmyRaff/clinically-focused-robustness/README.md

-# Supporting information and reproducibility for CARMA: A Clinically-Focused Concept-Based Adversarial Attack Framework for Chest X-ray Pathology Detection Models
+# Supporting information and reproducibility for CoMAS: Clinical Concept Manipulation for Robustness Evaluation in Chest X-ray Diagnosis

 - Original report phrases contributing to each of the consolidated clinical concepts can be found in concepts_to_phrases.png